SHUVO-05/CSE-2202-Algorithm-Design-and-Analysis-Sessional/README.md

 - It works optimally with classic coin denominations like US coins.
 - For some unusual coin sets, greedy fails and other algorithms (like dynamic programming) are needed.

-### Challenges
-- If the coin denominations are unordered, sorting is required first.
-- Some coin sets cannot be solved optimally with greedy; other methods are necessary.

 ### Conclusion
 This lab helped understand the Greedy Algorithm paradigm and its application to the Coin Change problem.
 Greedy uses less time and memory but does not always guarantee optimality.
 Therefore, the choice of algorithm depends on the problem type.